markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/components/buttons.md

 ---
 layout: docs
 title: Buttons
-description: Use Bootstrap's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+description: Use Bootstrap's core button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
 group: components
 toc: true
 ---